admlcldo/cartpole/README.md

 Trains a neural network on the cartpole environment from OpenAI gym.

-The neural network is built using tensorflow.
+The neural network is built using TensorFlow.

 The training algorithm is very simple:
 1) play a batch of episodes